cast-framework/receiver-framework/README.md

-Note: This example app runs on NodeJS, but the receiver framework is just a JS file that will run on any web server. (see <b>Setup</b> for information about how to use the framework in your own projects)
+Note: This example app runs on NodeJS, but the receiver framework is just a JS file that will run on any web server. (see <b>Receiver Framework</b> for information about how to use the framework in your own projects)

 Running This Example
 =======================